-Conduct refers to a breach of standards which the employee chooses not to meet, for example, timekeeping or not wearing PPE.
+Conduct refers to a breach of standards which the employee actively chooses, ignores or can’t be bothered not to meet, for example, timekeeping or not wearing PPE.

 Capability refers to a breach of standards which the employee cannot meet for some reason.
 For example, he does not have the skills to carry out certain work.

 2. Can I just give someone a warning if they’re doing something wrong?

 Sometimes, an informal discussion is what is required to correct matters, but if an employee is failing to meet your standard in some way that cannot be brought to a satisfactory conclusion simply with an informal discussion, you should investigate to establish whether there is a case to answer and convene a formal disciplinary meeting to discuss matters.

 There should be a meeting to discuss the matter and the meeting will be chaired by someone other than the person who carried out the investigation.
 Once youve heard what he has to say, the discipline officer will adjourn to consider.
 Where the discipline officer decides to award some form of disciplinary sanction, the employee will be advised of his right of appeal.
 The whole thing will then be confirmed in writing.

 3. Who can act as a companion?

 If you ask your workers to attend formal grievance or disciplinary hearings, they have a statutory right (if they request) to be accompanied by a fellow worker or accredited trade union official.
 This right applies irrespective of how many workers you employ.
 If you refuse a request from a worker to be accompanied at a formal disciplinary or grievance hearing, the worker may make a complaint to an employment tribunal.

 4. Can the person who carries out the investigation chair the disciplinary hearing?